Homemade Flour Tortillas

 Heat a skillet over medium heat, don’t add oil.

 Using a floured rolling pin, roll each dough disc to the left and right, and then up and down.
 Pick up the dough circle and gently stretch it outwards from the middle as if you were stretching a pizza pie.
-If you find that you start to make homemade tortillas more often, a tortilla press is an inexpensive investment that removes this step making the process virtually effortless.

 When the tortilla is the size you’d like, place it in the hot pan for about 90 seconds until you see bubbles forming on the surface of the dough.
 Turn the tortilla over with tongs and cook for another minute.